calvinfeng/MegaPx/README.md

   - deletePhoto
   - updatePhoto

-- Create marker store, photo store
-- Set up appropriate actions for retrieving photos

-### Phase 4: Integrate CRUD with Homepage (2 Days)
-**objectve:**

-- [ ] Create HomePage component
+### Phase 4 HomePage layout (1 Day)
+**objective:**
-  - Create PhotoIndex component; its responsibility is to display photo correctly in grid.
+- [x] Create HomePage component: its responsibility is to display photo correctly in grid.
-- [ ] Create Map component
+- [x] Create Map component
   - Make API call to backend for fetching photos base on map bounds, like what we did in BenchBnB
 - Add listener to drag event, whenever the map is dragged, call API to fetch new photos
-- [ ] Use cloudinary for image hosting
+- [x] Use Cloudinary for image hosting

+## Week 2
-### Phase 5: Style Homepage (1 Day)
+### Phase 5: Upload Form & Styling (1 Day)
-**objective:**
+**objectve:**
+Users should be able to upload photos to Cloudinary through its upload widget
+- [x] The form has input field: title, description, latitude, longitude (through clicking), and selected file.
+- [x] Instead of using modal form, this should be its own route
+- [ ] There are submit, cancel, and home buttons
+- [ ] There is a mini map for location tagging

 ### Phase 6: Profile & Photo Management (2 Days)
 **objectve:**